mrzmmr/remark-behead/Readme.md

 ###### options.after

-Manipulates nodes after but not including the given string.
+Manipulates heading nodes after but not including the given string.
 **Note:** When using this option, behead will start working after the first occurrence of the given string.